Faustino-Marco/reading-notes/README.md

 4.25.22

 Something I learned from today's text is how to create a checklist.
-Below are the items we need to include on our reading notes pages:
+Below are the items we needed to include on our reading notes pages:

 - [x]    Your site should exist at https://USERNAME.github.io/reading-notes/
 - [x]    The "source" for your site should be a README.md file, written with Markdown
 - [x]    On the main page: Explain "growth mindset" in your own words
 - [x]    Include 3 reminders to yourself of how to keep yourself in a growth mindset
 - [x]    Utilize at least 5 different features of Markdown to structure your page
 - [x]    Be sure to introduce yourself, and include a link to your GitHub portfolio page